ajhanisch/ORDPRO/README.md

 Options:

-Check the Wiki for detailed information on all CLI parameters and switches.
+Check the Wiki for detailed information on all options and initial use examples.

 # **WISH LIST / TO DO**
 - [ ] Implement web application front end using virtual environment and flask
-- [ ] Implement multithreading
+- [ ] Implement multi threading
 - [ ] Implement search and action features
 - [ ] Implement notification of when orders are processed
 - [ ] Implement individual UIC 'registry file' for admins to see who/what/when orders were cut for that UIC